 For the money and the best warranty you get from Vortex Optics, you will not disappoint when using it on your 3 gun rifle

 Read More Related Content: Best Low Power Variable Optics

-- Reticle - Pick a scope that has a simple reticle so you can easily point aim and draws the shooter's eye towards the center dot for CQB targets
+Reticle - Opt for a scope with a straightforward reticle.
+It helps you aim quickly and draws your eye to the center dot, ideal for CQB targets.

-- Weight - Buy something that will not slow you down or heavy while running a 3 gun course.
+Weight - Choose something that won't weigh you down or become a burden while running a 3 gun course.

-- Eye Relief - This is an important one because you don't want to get smacked in the face when a round goes off, and it's the distance where you can comfortably cheek the rifle without any unobstructed image or scope shadow.
+Eye Relief - This factor is key because you certainly don't want a nasty smack in the face when a round goes off.
+It's the distance at which you can comfortably cheek the rifle without any blocked image or scope shadow.

 Use an Uncluttered Aiming Reticle